LuisGC/blog/content/blog/2019/08/tolkien-2019-in-birmingham.md

 This was the first of many talks focusing on the illustration of Tolkien's works.
 This time, [Ted Nasmith](https://en.wikipedia.org/wiki/Ted_Nasmith) himself showed us some of his recent commissioned works related to Middle-earth and at the end also to The Song of Ice and Fire.
 It's impossible to articulate in words what he showed us: lots of illustrations including preliminary drafts or color tests that I would happily put in my walls.

+I specially liked a couple of his recent works: [Rhosgobel](https://www.tednasmith.com/tolkien/rhosgobel/), [Durin’s Crown and the Mirrormere](https://www.tednasmith.com/tolkien/durins-crown-and-the-mirrormere/) and most of all [Turgon at Fingolfin’s Cairn](https://www.tednasmith.com/tolkien/turgon-at-fingolfins-cairn/).
+Wouldn't mind at all if someone wanted to buy me one.

 Ted is not only a gifted artist but also proved to be friendly to his fans and methodical in his work.

-{{< image classes="image" src="/img/Ted-Nasmith.jpg" title="Ted Nasmith showing one of his awesome drawings of Treebeard" >}}
+{{< image classes="image" src="https://live.staticflickr.com/65535/48565095496_616499fc03_k.jpg" title="Ted Nasmith showing one of his awesome drawings of Treebeard" >}}

 **Leaf by Niggle**, by **Puppet State Theatre** ([@PuppetStateThtr](https://twitter.com/PuppetStateThtr))

 Richard Medringtone from the [_Puppet State Theatre_](http://www.puppetstate.com/) showed us how one single person on stage can grab the attention of the audience for more than an hour.
-He is clearly a top professional in acting, and the adaptation of _Leaf by Niggle_ fitted his acting perfectly.
+He is clearly a top professional in acting, and the adaptation of _Leaf by Niggle_ fitted his style perfectly.
 The stage setting, despite being minimalistic, was adequate and the protagonist made good use of almost all its elements.
 I loved the play and will see it again without hesitation.

 [**Clothing in Tolkien’s world and what we can see through its historical analysis**](https://sites.grenadine.co/sites/tolkiensociety/en/tolkien2019/schedule/496), by **Dr. Ester Torredelforth** ([@Torredelforth](https://twitter.com/torredelforth))